Everything You Need to Know About Carbohydrates and PCOS

 Will eating too many carbs cause PCOS or diabetes?

-In short, no!
-This is a common myth.
 PCOS and diabetes are two complex disease with multiple risk factors, some are within our control, some are outside.
 Genetics and environment factors are important to consider - this can help remove the guilt and shame we often place on ourselves when faced with a new diagnosis.

 When you eat quick-digesting, low-fibre carbs, it get broken down quickly, causing a speedy spike in your blood sugar levels.
 Thus, a faster release of insulin levels as well.

-But, that doesn’t mean carbs are harmful.
+But, that doesn’t mean carbs are harmful for PCOS and diabetes.

 Imagine an alternative - choosing more slower-digesting, higher-fibre carbs like soba noodles, legumes, steel-cut oats, and a rainbow of fruits and veggies.
 The magic here?
 These foods create a much slower rise in your blood sugar levels, and thus insulin.